mozilla/persona/automation-tests/README.md

 If all that is OK, it'll connect to dev.123done.org and try to create a fake user, login, and logout.

+If you want to run that single test against your ephemeral instance called 'foo', just do ```run.py --target=foo```.

-If that single test runs OK, try creating a dummy dev user, putting the info in credentials.yaml, then doing ```run.py --all``` to run all the tests against dev.123done.org and dev.myfavoritebeer.org.
+If you want to run all the tests, create a dummy user, put its info in credentials.yaml, then do ```run.py --all``` to run all the tests, including 123done and myfavoritebeer tests.

 # I've got time.
 Tell me more!